-Use market research to find out where you can reach your customers online.
-If, for example, the research reveals that most of your customers come to your online retail shop via recommendations they find on social media, you know this is an area where you should invest.
-You might focus your efforts on social networks such as Facebook, Twitter and Instagram, blogs, vlogs, forums and consumer review sites.
+For example, the research could reveal that most of your customers come to your online retail shop via recommendations they find on social media.
+These might include social networks such as Facebook, Twitter and Instagram, blogs, vlogs, forums and consumer review sites.

-This insight could mean you decide to focus most of your marketing efforts on getting more organic sales via social channels.
-You might decide to reach out to more social media influencers and produce SEO (search engine optimized) content for other people’s blogs, vlogs as well as your own blog and YouTube channel.
+This insight could mean you decide to focus most of your marketing efforts on getting more organic sales by reaching out to more social media influencers and producing SEO (search engine optimized) content for other people’s blogs, vlogs as well as your own blog and YouTube channel.

-The deeper your understanding of your target market and ideal customers, the easier it should be to identify potential markets.
-Then you can invest in product line extension and create future revenue streams.
+The deeper your understanding of your target market and ideal customers, the easier it should be to identify potential markets, invest in product line extension and create future revenue streams.

-Becoming more effective at generating sales and annual revenue should result in better top-line figures.
-It’s also important for your company to become more efficient in spending and managing your operating costs.
+While becoming more effective at generating sales and annual revenue should result in better top-line figures, it’s also important for your company to become more efficient in spending and managing your operating costs.

-To be one of the top growth companies, your business needs a growth mindset, as opposed to a fixed mindset.
-The fixed mindset organisational culture is based on the idea that personal traits are fixed.
-It assumes that natural ability is unchangeable and it can create a culture that limits people and their creativity.
+To be one of the top growth companies, your business needs a growth mindset as opposed to a fixed mindset.
+The fixed mindset organisational culture is based on the idea that personal traits are fixed, and natural ability is unchangeable.

-Organisations with a fixed mindset tend to reward ‘genius’ type employees, the ‘star’ performers.
-They overlook so-called ‘under performers’ and miss opportunities.
+Organisations with a fixed mindset tend to reward ‘genius’ type employees, the ‘star’ performers, and overlook so-called ‘under performers.’
 Such organisations by their very nature hinder rather than encourage growth.

 A growth mindset is based on the belief that everyone can increase their ability, talent, and intelligence, given the right opportunities to learn and be curious.